twilio/twilio-cli/docs/general_usage.md

 When you run `twilio email:send` you can send an email within the command line.
 You can use `twilio email:set` to set a default email address for the sender and default subject line.
 After you set a default sending email address and subject line, `twilio email:send` will automatically use the default sending email address and subject line.
 To change the sending email address or subject line, you can either re-run `twilio email:set` or use the corresponding flag to set a new value for the item you want to change.

+To send an email with an attachment run `twilio email:send` and wait to be prompted to add an attachment.
+You can also use `twilio email:send --attachment=filePath` to attach a file.

+To send output of a command through an email attachment, pipe the command to `twilio email:send`.
+If a default sending email address and subject line has been set the command will automatically use the defaults and you only need to include the `--text="email body text”`  and `--to=email@email.com` and `--context=pipe`.
+If there is not a default subject line and sender’s email address all the flags need to be included to send the output of the piped command.

 ## Plugins

 twilio-cli can be extended via plugins.